-Littering in Nevada is typically a misdemeanor offense carrying fines.
-Though judges have the discretion to impose jail and community service as well.
+Littering in Nevada is typically a misdemeanor offense that gets punished only by fines.
+That said, judges also have the discretion to impose jail and community service.

 In this article, our Las Vegas criminal defense attorneys discuss:

 It is illegal in Nevada to deposit garbage on public or private property.
 Property owners are required to store their rubbish in designated receptacles to be regularly collected.1